proycon/lexmatch/README.md

 2^32 bytes (about 4GB).
 For the latter implementation (`--tokens`/`--cjk`),
 there is no such limit.
 The offsets outputted will be UTF-8 *byte* positions.

+This tool only does exact (or case insensitive) matching, if you need fuzzy matching against lexicons, check out [analiticcl](https://github.com/proycon/analiticcl) instead.

 ## Installation